 In any organization, the key result areas (KRAs) are where employees need to deliver results to contribute to the organization’s success.
-Key result areas should be aligned with the organization’s strategy and objectives, and each KRA should have measurable goals.
+KRAs should be aligned with the organization’s strategy and objectives, and each KRA should have measurable goals.

 For example, a marketing manager might have the following KRAs:

-There are several key result areas (KRAs) that every employee should focus on to succeed.
+There are several (KRAs) that every employee should focus on to succeed.
 Some of these may be specific to your position or company, but everyone should keep a few general KRAs in mind.

-For example, one key result area is meeting deadlines.
+For example, one KRA is meeting deadlines.
 This means completing tasks on time, being proactive, and anticipating potential roadblocks impacting the timeline.
 Another key result area is maintaining a high level of quality control.
 This means checking your work for mistakes and ensuring that it meets its standards.